NoriKaneshige/Applied-Data-Representation-in-Python---Project-Temperature-Plotting/README.md

 ### Comments
 The source code shows **a lot of for loops** and **doesn't seem efficient**, but anyway I got record high and low between 2005 and 2014.
 Then, I got dates when the recode high and low temperatures were broken during 2015.
+Also, the figure showed strange spikes duging summer and winter.
+I checked the raw data and it seems like data has these dates.
+I did not have time to figure out further.